 Rebound Anticipated For Indonesia Stock Market

-(RTTNews) - The Indonesia stock market headed south again on Friday, one day after ending the three-day losing streak in which it had dropped more than 200 points or 2.6 percent.
-The Jakarta Composite Index now rests just above the 7,915-point plateau although it may bounce higher again on Monday.
+(RTTNews) - The Indonesia stock market has finished lower in two of three trading days since the end of the two-day winning streak in which it had jumped more than 310 points or 3.9 percent.
+The Jakarta Composite Index now rests just above the 8,270-point plateau and it may bounce higher again on Monday.

-The global forecast for the European markets is cautiously optimistic on easing economic tensions between the United States and China.
-The European markets were down and the U.S. bourses were up and the Asian markets figure to follow the latter lead.
+The global forecast for the Asian markets is upbeat on optimism over the outlook for interest rates.
+The European and U.S. markets were up and the Asian bourses are expected to follow that lead.

-The JCI finished sharply lower on Friday following losses from the financial shares, telecoms and resource stocks.
+The JCI finished slightly lower on Friday following losses from the telecoms and mixed results from the financials and resource stocks.

-Among the actives, Bank CIMB Niaga tumbled 1.76 percent, while Bank Mandiri dropped 0.98 percent, Bank Danamon Indonesia sank 0.85 percent, Bank Negara Indonesia declined 1.30 percent, Bank Central Asia spiked 2.74 percent, Bank Rakyat Indonesia shed 0.85 percent, Indosat Ooredoo Hutchison plunged 4.36 percent, Semen Indonesia slumped 1.24 percent, Indofood Sukses Makmur gained 0.71 percent, United Tractors rallied 3.75 percent, Astra International tanked 2.17 percent, Energi Mega Persada cratered 12.20 percent, Astra Agro Lestari retreated 1.86 percent, Aneka Tambang added 0.58 percent, Vale Indonesia stumbled 4.74 percent, Bumi Resources plummeted 5.88 percent and Timah and Indocement were unchanged.
+Among the actives, Bank Mandiri rallied 2.71 percent, while Bank Danamon Indonesia collected 0.42 percent, Bank Negara Indonesia spiked 3.07 percent, Bank Central Asia shed 0.60 percent, Bank Rakyat Indonesia improved 0.79 percent, Indosat Ooredoo Hutchison stumbled 3.05 percent, Indocement jumped 2.85 percent, Indofood Sukses Makmur skidded 1.02 percent, United Tractors lost 0.64 percent, Astra International soared 3.95 percent, Energi Mega Persada plummeted 6.15 percent, Astra Agro Lestari retreated 1.54 percent, Aneka Tambang tumbled 1.88 percent, Vale Indonesia fell 0.24 percent, Timah added 0.39 percent, Bumi Resources gained 0.75 percent and Bank CIMB Niaga and Semen Indonesia were unchanged.

-The lead from Wall Street is positive as the major averages opened lower on Friday and hugged the line before rallying midday to finish solidly in the green.
+The lead from Wall Street is strong as the major averages opened solidly higher on Friday and remained well in the green throughout the trading day and all hit fresh record closing highs.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!